syncfusion-content/xamarin-docs/Xamarin/SfAutoComplete/Suggestion-Display-Mode.md

 ## Both Append and Suggest in DropDown

-Displays the suggestion in the dropdown along with appending the first matching string.
+SuggestionAppend - It displays the suggestion in the dropdown along with appending the first matching string.

 {% tabs %}